Ftan

 Ftan is a former municipality in the district of Inn in the Swiss canton of Graubünden.
 On 1 January 2015 the former municipalities of Ardez, Guarda, Tarasp, Ftan and Sent merged into the municipality of Scuol.

 History

 Ftan is first mentioned in 1150 as Vetane.
+In the 12th century, the lords of Tarasp owned land in Ftan and made donations to the Müstair and Scuol monasteries.
+As a parish, Ftan is first documented in 1492.
+Around 1542, it became Protestant.
+In 1499, and again in 1622, Ftan was destroyed by Austrian troops.
+In 1652, the village finally bought its freedom from Austria.

+From the 16th to the 19th century, Ftan was repeatedly devastated by avalanches and village fires (the last fire was in 1885).
+In 1875, the first avalanche barriers were erected and afforestation began.
+Between 1860 and 1862, a road was built along the bottom of the Engadin valley; since then there has been very little road traffic on the hillside of Ftan.
+The station of the Rhaetian Railway (opened 1913) is also far below the village.

+Until the middle of the 20th century, the inhabitants of Ftan lived from arable farming.
+Only in the 1950s did the transition to livestock farming take place.
+In 1970, the first ski lifts were opened; after that, winter tourism increased rapidly and numerous holiday apartments were built.

 Geography

 Ftan had an area, As of 2006, of 43.1 km2.
 Of this area, 40.6% is used for agricultural purposes, while 15.4% is forested.
 Of the rest of the land, 1.2% is settled (buildings or roads) and the remainder (42.8%) is non-productive (rivers, glaciers or mountains).

 The former municipality is located in the Suot Tasna sub-district of the Inn district on a terrace above the left bank of the Inn river.
 It consists of the village sections of Ftan Grond and Ftan Pitschen.
 Until 1943 Ftan was known as Fetan.